Overview of the Flight Case Vertical Leather Briefcase

-While the look may be familiar, the all new Flight Case is a leather briefcase backpack like we've never seen before.
+While the look may be familiar, the all-new MacBook Flight Case is a leather briefcase backpack like we've never seen before.

-With that in mind, I had the chance to review the new flagship of the MacCase Premium Leather line, the Flight Case, vertical leather briefcase.
-It's a laptop case with a twist and fits between the company's compact Flight Jackets and their full on, messenger style shoulder bags.
+With that in mind, I had the chance to review the new flagship of the MacCase Premium Leather line, the MacBook Flight Case, vertical leather briefcase.
+It's a laptop case with a twist and fits between the company's compact Flight Jackets and their full-on, messenger-style shoulder bags.

 A Brief History of Brief History